luceCoding/Programming-Interview-Questions-in-Python/leetcode/easy/101_symmetric_tree.md

 - N = Number of nodes in tree

 I recommend drawing out a tree of height 4 to find the intuition for the solution.
-You should notice that everytime you want to go left, you care about the one on the most right of the tree.
+You should notice that everytime you want to go left, you care about the right-most node of the tree.
 The tough part is what to do with the inner nodes?

 If your recursion passed in two nodes at a time, a left node and a right node, and traverse down the tree one height at a time.